aiya44/APILiveSamples/README.md

-# APILive Snippets
+# APILive Samples
-Snippets of work done on API Live for American Digital Diversity Initiative.
-Other co-workers content will generally be commented out and noted as so.
+With permission, here are samples of my work done on API Live for American Digital Diversity Initiative.
+Other colleagues content will generally be commented out and noted as so.
+Files are organized into React, .NET, & SQL folders.
+Brief summary of work done:

 ## React
-- Login.jsx pushes state via react router's props.history.push() to an AppRoutes parent component where it accepts it via getDerivedStateFromProps:<br />
+- Login component pushes currentUser info as state via react router's props.history.push() to a higher AppRoutes component where it updates currentUser state via getDerivedStateFromProps:<br />
 <pre>
 static getDerivedStateFromProps(nextProps, prevState) {<br />
     const type = nextProps.location.state ? nextProps.location.state.type : "";<br />